likamrat/foldingathome/docs/Docker.md

 "***ERROR:WU00:FS00:Exception: Could not get an assignment***"
 "***ERROR:WU00:FS00:Exception: Server did not assign work unit***"

 Do not worry about this!
-It simply means you still haven't assigned with a server to with FOLDING@HOME.
+It simply means you still haven't been assigned with a server to with FOLDING@HOME.

 # It's alive!